ivmfnal/metacat/docs/ui.rst

 MetaCat Client
 ===============

-MetaCat client consists of Command Line Interface (CLI) and Python API, described in a separate section.
+MetaCat client consists of Command Line Interface (CLI) and Python API, described in a :ref:`separate section <API>`.
 CLI is in fact based on the Python API.
 When you install MetaCat client, both CLI and Python API get installed.

 Installation